Jim-215-Fisher/statislib/doc/poisson_distribbution.md

 ### Description

-A poisson discrete random variate distribution `Pois(lambda)` is probability distribution of number of events with fixed mean rate `lambda` in a specified interval, such as time, distance, area or volume.
+A poisson discrete random variate distribution Pois(&lambda;) is probability distribution of number of events with fixed mean rate &lambda; in a specified interval, such as time, distance, area or volume.
 The distribution is supported on the set {0,1,2,3...}.

 ### Syntax